lake-wg/edhoc/draft-ietf-lake-edhoc.md

 15 04 91 49 5c 61 78 2b
 ~~~~~~~~~~~~~~~~~~~~~~~

-The key and nonce for calculating the ciphertext are calculated as follows, as specified in {{key-der}}.
+The key and nonce for calculating the 'ciphertext' are calculated as follows, as specified in {{key-der}}.

 HKDF SHA-256 is the HKDF used (as defined by cipher suite 0).